...which means it’s not about “getting each other off”.

 Maybe not necessarily all the time.

-Sometimes you do want partnered sex to be a nice quickie with a satisfying orgasm, just as solo sex can be about languid pleasure rather than a quick jerk-off to orgasm.
+Sometimes you do want partnered sex to be a nice quickie with a satisfying orgasm, just as solo sex can be about languid pleasure rather than a quick orgasm.

 However, too many people seem to think that sex is all about giving their partner an orgasm.
 Time and time again clients tell me that if their partner doesn’t have an orgasm then they themselves feel inadequate.
 Given that the media is always going on about orgasms, it’s not surprising that people fall for this misconception.